QPay is a money app designed to help students create smarter spending habits and track their payments anywhere and everywhere.

 QPay don’t currently hold an ADI licence which means they aren't a bank or neobank, but they may be looking to obtain one soon.
 They are, however, partnered with EML Payment Solutions Ltd who hold an Australian Financial Services Licence (AFSL).

-The QPay Mastercard is linked to the QPay Swipe app where cardholders can load funds instantly from an external bank account and then track their spending in real-time.
-An added bonus of setting up a QPay account is that you can have access to their dynamic rewards system which gives you the chance to win discounts at participating restaurants, cafes or stores every time you use their card.
+The QPay Mastercard is linked to the QPay app where cardholders can load funds instantly from an external bank account and then track their spending in real-time.
+An added bonus of setting up a QPay account is that you can have access to their rewards system which gives you the chance to get cashback when shopping at participating restaurants, cafes and stores.

 With a range of future in-app features, like a smart budgeting tool and goal-based savings accounts, these guys are aiming to establish themselves even further as an innovative money solution for young Australians and students.